Elive/elive-for-servers/README.md

 ## Shell Features:
 * Turn an ugly server into a full Elive powered one
-* Don't lose your working terminals if your connection is lost or while you sleep
-* Have multiple terminal sessions, split windows, history saved, etc
 * Install Wordpress with all the dependencies and special customizations, from zero to this in less than 2 minutes
 * Install PHP / Mariadb / Nginx / Exim email server / etc services in one shot
 * Well tunned and optimized customizations for the services
 * Powerful configurations for server tools like VIM with plugins and the best color syntax
 * Git status prompt, aliases, etc...
-* Everything ready to be used!
 * The most featured and friendly Shell in the world!
   * zsh based with plugins and customizations, tunned to be friendly for bash users
+  * Don't lose your working terminals if your connection is lost or while you sleep
+  * Have multiple terminal sessions, split windows, history saved, etc
   * undo features!
   * tons of autocompletions for everything, like kill<tab>, directories and files, manpages, corrections, etc
   * hilightings, color reports